suggap

 The Country Girl

 The Country Girl is a 1954 American drama film written and directed by George Seaton and starring Bing Crosby, Grace Kelly, and William Holden.
-Adapted by Seaton from Clifford Odets' 1950 play of the same name, the film is about an alcoholic has-been actor/singer struggling with the one last chance he has been given to resurrect his career.
-Seaton won the Academy Award for Best Writing, Adapted Screenplay.
-It was entered in the 1955 Cannes Film Festival.
+Adapted by Seaton from Clifford Odets's 1950 play of the same name, the film is about an alcoholic has-been actor who is given one last chance to resurrect his career.
+The film was entered in the 1955 Cannes Film Festival.

 Plot

 In a theatre, auditions are being held for a new musical production titled The Land Around Us.
 Director Bernie Dodd watches a number performed by fading star Frank Elgin and suggests that he be cast in the leading role.
 This is met with strong opposition from Philip Cook, the show's producer.
+However, Bernie insists on the down-on-his-luck Frank, who is living in a modest apartment with his wife Georgie.

 Awards